joelkuiper/Llamora/README.md

 - **Input/Output Filtering:** Aside from Markdown sanitization, there's no content filtering on user inputs or AI outputs.
 The model could potentially produce inappropriate content if prompted.
 There is also nothing preventing prompt injections (where a user could ask the assistant to ignore its system prompt).
 Since this is a closed environment (local model, one user), that wasn't a focus.
 But it's something to consider if expanded; e.g., using moderation models or guardrails if it were public.

   - **Model and Performance:** The app loads the model into RAM when it starts.
 Large models (even quantized) can be slow or consume a lot of memory.
 The example model (Phi 3.5 mini) is relatively small, but anything larger might make the app sluggish or not fit in memory depending on your hardware.
 There's no mechanism to swap models on the fly; it's a static single model.
-Generation parameters such as temperature, context window, or GPU usage can be adjusted in ``config.py`` and are passed through to the underlying ``llama_cpp`` model.
+Generation parameters such as temperature or top-k can be provided via the client or the ``LLAMORA_LLM_REQUEST`` environment variable, while server settings like context window or GPU usage are set with ``LLAMORA_LLAMA_ARGS``.

 ---